BikLab/MARS8180-EnvDataSci-Sp2026/Week9-12-metagenomics-analysis.md

 ktUpdateTaxonomy.sh /path/to/db
 ```

-We can run SingleM and output a taxo
+We can run SingleM and output a taxonomy profile and krona chart.

 ```
 cat 13A-singleM-pipe.sh